 Smoked salmon needs no preparation before eating.
 Eating raw salmon in reputable sushi bars or rare salmon in restaurants is generally safe as the fish is frozen - which kills harmful parasites - before serving.
 Pregnant women, however, should avoid eating raw fish.

-One of my favourite ways to cook salmon: grilled on a cedar plank.
-Salmon fillets or steaks are baked in the oven or on the barbecue after being placed on a water-soaked cedar plank.
-The salmon takes on some of the smoky, sweet cedar flavor.
-For more visit www.chinookplanks.com.
+One of my favourite ways to cook salmon: grilled on a water-soaked cedar plank.
+The salmon takes on some of the smoky, sweet cedar flavour.

-Easy to cook, versatile and delicious to eat, salmon is one of our favorite fish.
+Easy to cook, versatile and delicious to eat, salmon is one of my favourite meals.

 Healthy Ways to Eat More Salmon Everyday: